Robert Kiyosaki: Financial education efforts

-In 1993, Kiyosaki published his first book, If You Want to Be Rich and Happy, Don't Go To School.
+In 1993, Kiyosaki published his first book, If You Want to Be Rich and Happy, Don't Go to School?
 In his book, he encouraged parents not to send their children to college and instead to enter the real estate business.

-In 1997, Kiyosaki launched Cashflow Technologies, Inc., a business and financial education company that owns and operates the Rich Dad and Cashflow brands.
+Kiyosaki founded Cashflow Technologies (in 1997), a holding company that as of 2002 owned and operated the Rich Dad brand—as well as the Cashflow brand—a holding company that as of that year, Kiyosaki was "preparing to phase himself out of".
+Kiyosaki created the Cashflow board and video games to educate adults and children about business and financial concepts.